Ahmed-Issa-hub/Sales-Dashboard-Power-bi/README.md

-# Sales-Dashboard-Power-bi
-This project utilizes Power Query for data preparation and cleaning and  Power BI for interactive visualizations.
-It transforms raw sales data into actionable insights, enabling businesses to track revenue, monitor trends, and analyze performance across products, customers, and sales teams.
+This project provides a comprehensive view of key sales metrics, enabling businesses to monitor performance, identify trends, and make data-driven decisions.
+Built using Power BI and Power Query, this dashboard integrates data from multiple sources, cleans and transforms the data, and presents interactive visualizations.